 The analysis identifies the frequencies to be used for RF communications so that an application can be made to the International Telecommunication Union – Radiocommunication (ITUR) for assignment of those frequencies.

-The activities of the analysis phase are described in more detail in ECSS-E-ST-10.
+The activities of the analysis phase are described in more detail in ECSS-E-ST-10 clause 5.3.

 Design and configuration